Casualtek/Cyberwatch/README.md

 This project consists in a few Python scripts that help monitor news to discover mentions of cyberattacks in the media around the globe.

-*rss.py* collects news feeds on the topic from Google, removes duplicates, and translates news headlines into English, using DeepL's API.
+*rss.py* collects news feeds on the topic from Google, removes duplicates, and translates news headlines into English, using Azure Translation service's API.
+ChatGPT is also involved to assess whether the title suggests that the article refers to a cyberattack of not.
 The resulting RSS feed is ready to consume with your favorite RSS reader.
 It's frequently updated using GitHub Actions.
 *TODO*: add results from Bing News Search's API.
 Extend detection of duplicates.